digitaltrails/vdu_controls/README.md

 + Inbuilt mitigations:

-  + Sliders and spinners only update the VDU for fine/small adjustments of the controls.
+  + Slider and spin-box controls only update the VDU when adjusments becomes small or stop.
   + Transitions during ambient-light-level brightness adjustment are limited to changes of greater than 20%.
   + Automatic ambient brightness adjustment only triggers a change when the